awesome-pro/neon-website/content/docs/guides/exograph.md

 ## Prerequisites

 - Exograph CLI.
 See [Install Exograph](https://exograph.dev/docs/getting-started).
-- A Neon project.
-See [Create a Neon project](/docs/manage/projects#create-a-project).
+- A Unique project.
+See [Create a Unique project](/docs/manage/projects#create-a-project).

 ## Create a backend with Exograph